spotlightpa/poor-richard/content/statecollege/2022-10-19-SPLCORONER.md

 A coroner in another county claimed his part-time deputies don’t really investigate deaths.
 Instead, “they just pick up the body and use this as an opportunity to steer business to their funeral home.”

-And only five of Pennsylvania’s 67 counties have accredited coroner or medical examiner offices, which the state doesn’t require but “is perceived as validation of best medicolegal death investigation practices,” according to a new <a href="https://www.rural.pa.gov/download.cfm?file=Resources/reports/assets/249/Coroner%20Services%20in%20PA%202022.pdf">Center for Rural Pennsylvania study</a>.
+And only six of Pennsylvania’s 67 counties have accredited coroner or medical examiner offices, which the state doesn’t require but “is perceived as validation of best medicolegal death investigation practices,” according to a new <a href="https://www.rural.pa.gov/download.cfm?file=Resources/reports/assets/249/Coroner%20Services%20in%20PA%202022.pdf">Center for Rural Pennsylvania study</a>.

 The August report by the state agency determined that Pennsylvania’s county coroners and medical examiners — the people who investigate suspicious deaths and suss out foul play — lack adequate funding, transparency, and training.